---

 ### Shared (Platform Level)

-- **DNS and domain management** - Centralized under one registrar and DNS provider
+- **DNS and domain management**: centralised under one registrar and DNS provider

-- **CI/CD templates** - Standardized pipeline templates (each division can extend)
+- **CI/CD templates**: standardised pipeline templates (each division can extend)

 ### Autonomous (Division Level)